wehb12/compsci/programming for games/Coursework 1/README.txt

   6.1 [ ] Display est. run time?
 7. [ ] Check that all heap variables are deleted
 8. [ ] Check what OS is in use and adjust ClearScreen() accordingly
+9. [ ] Display statsistics from each game
+  8.1 [ ] Such as how many times someone stayed silent, betrayed, how many wins AND total score